Most popular💥

 • Black pepper — ½ tsp

-• Paprika — pinch
+• Paprika — pinch, for garnish

 Method